wearecodets/hw3-mozhdeh-ahmadi/README.md

 >
 > Still unclear about requesting a PR review?
 [See the course info](https://github.com/wearecodets/phase-two/blob/master/week-zero/about.md#homework-pull-request).

-## Getting Started
+## Objective

-After completing this homework, you should end up with five branches: `master`, `feature-accordion` and three other bug fix branches.
+After completing this assignment, you should have five branches: `master`, `feature-accordion` and three other bug fixing branches.
+You need to open four PRs for code reviews.

 **Do not modify `index.html`, `index.js` or `.scss` files in `src/stylesheets`.
 Your code should only be in `src/main.js`.**